evageck/System_Architecture_Diagram.pdf/README.md

 - Default gateway for first LAN with three PCs will be 192.168.0.1.
 - Default gateway for second LAN with three servers will be 172.16.0.1.
 - mobile devices default gateway????

+#FAQ
+## 1. Question: What to do if within a LAN, one PC can not communicate with another?
+**Answers**
+- It is important to check and make sure all PCs have their IP addresses and subnet masks entered.
+The PCs communicate through pinging the IP address of another so if this does not work then there is a good chance an IP address is missing.
+- There could also be a typo in one of the input IP addresses or subnet masks.
+- It is important to also make sure that the ethernet cables that are connecting the PCs to the switch are fully plugged in and correctly working
+## 2. Question: What if my PC on one LAN can not communicate with the server on the other LAN?
+**Answers**
+- Either the PC or the server is missing their needed default gateway.
+When the PC wants to communcate with the server in another LAN, it is sent to the default gateway (the router's IP on the same LAN as the PC).
+The router then forwards it to the appropriate server, with the IP address that was specified by the PC.
+So if there is a missing default gateway the message will not make it to the intended server.
+- The router could be missing one of the default gateways from either LAN.
+Rememeber, the router holds the default gateway of both LANs in order to allow them to communicate so if one is missing it will not work.
+- Make sure all ethernet cables are fully connected and working.
+## 3. Question: What if my network system can not reach a web server connected through the router?
+**Answers**
+- Ensure all firewalls on devices and router are disabled.
+Firewalls can disable web traffic to temporarily diabling these can fix the problem.
+- Verify that the web server is running and its IP address is correct.
+## 4. Question: What do I do when my router has stopped the communication between the networks even though all numbers are input correct?